 Tofu Puffs (豆腐泡)

-My grandmother will take a tofu puff, make a little hole in it and stuff the mince filling inside and cook in either a hot pot or with chicken soup.
+Make stuffed tofu puffs for hot pots during the winter.
+The filling for the stuffing the tofu puffs is pork or beef mince mixed with chopped spring onions, demerara sugar, light soy sauce, ground black pepper, and sesame oil.
+Take a tofu puff, make a little hole in it, and stuff the mince filling inside and cook in either a hot pot or with chicken soup.

 Preserved Bean Curd (豆腐乳)